translatettip/TTIP/fr/doc1.md

 8. substituted by an identical or similar good used as a material in the production of another good that is subsequently exported; or
 9. substituted by an identical or similar good that is subsequently exported;

-**printed advertising materials** means those goods classified in Chapter 49 of the Harmonized System, including brochures, pamphlets, leaflets, trade catalogs, yearbooks published by trade associations, tourist promotional materials, and posters, that are used to promote, publicize, or advertise a good or service, are essentially intended to advertise a good or service, and are supplied free of charge; and
+**printed advertising materials** signifie those goods classified in Chapter 49 of the Harmonized System, including brochures, pamphlets, leaflets, trade catalogs, yearbooks published by trade associations, tourist promotional materials, and posters, that are used to promote, publicize, or advertise a good or service, are essentially intended to advertise a good or service, and are supplied free of charge; and

-**SCM Agreement** means the WTO Agreement on Subsidies and Countervailing Measures.]
+**SCM Agreement** signifie the WTO Agreement on Subsidies and Countervailing Measures.]

 **[US: ANNEX A: NATIONAL TREATMENT AND IMPORT AND EXPORT RESTRICTIONS**